For B Street Hands-on Events go HERE.

 Don Tipping

-About Don: Don Tipping and his family have stewarded Seven Seeds Farm for the past fourteen years on the north slope of Grayback Mountain in Williams, Oregon.
+About Don: Don and his family have stewarded Seven Seeds Farm for the past fourteen years on the north slope of Grayback Mountain in Williams, Oregon.
 Seven Seeds helps to mentor new farmers through internships and workshops.
 Don helped to found the Siskiyou Sustainable Cooperative which manages a one hundred and fifty share CSA, commercial seed growing, an equipment co-op and internship curriculum among twelve cooperating farms.
 Don is currently serving as the president of the Family Farmers Seed Cooperative.
 He has been a regular contributor to the Permaculture Activist, the Biodynamics Journal, OSU Extension programs.
+Additional presentations by Don: Seeding The Revolution."

 Eric McCool